krahb/nzbget-role/README.md

 - main_dir: /var/lib/nzbget

 this is where the downloads end up;
+a symbolic link is created to this directory:
+<code>{{ dest_dir }}/download -> /var/lib/nzbget

-a symbolic link is created to this directory: download -> /var/lib/nzbget might be a good idea to create a filesystem and mount this on /var/lib/nzbget
+might be a good idea to create a filesystem and mount this on /var/lib/nzbget
 - control_port: 6789

-this is the nzbget simple webserver is listening, user is nzbget, the default password is changed (look for ControlPassword in {{ dest_dir }}/nzbget.conf or run the playbook with -v, then the password is shown on standard output
+this is where the nzbget simple webserver is listening, user is nzbget, the default password is changed (look for ControlPassword in {{ dest_dir }}/nzbget.conf or run the playbook with -v, then the password is shown on standard output
 - group_name: nzbget